ryan-mangeno/better-reddit-notis/README.md

 # Better Reddit Notifications

-Script that gives more accurate and timely notifications for select subretting ( and flair for now )
+Script that gives more accurate and timely notifications for select subreddit ( and flair for now )

 ## Installation